What It Means to Have a Relationship With Yourself

 We are taught to tend to our relationships with others.
 To nurture them, invest in them, show up for them even when it is inconvenient.
 To communicate, to repair, to give.

 But the relationship you have with yourself — the one that underlies every other relationship you will ever have — is rarely mentioned.
 It is assumed, perhaps, to simply exist.
-Or perhaps it is considered too self-indulgent to examine.

 What a Relationship With Yourself Actually Means